United States Gold Type Coins

 21503457

-Choice $3600 Orange Green-Gold, Satiny Luster, Near-Gem, Osprey Collection.
+Choice $2800 Orange Green-Gold, Satiny Luster, Near-Gem, Osprey Collection.
+Consignor Price Reduction.
 Thick satiny luster is the primary highlight of this CAC approved 1909-D Indian $5 gold piece.
 Lighting reflections simply flow across the surfaces with attractive textures.
 Coloration is a medium orange green-gold and entirely free of toning spots or other anomalies.
 A full strike further enhances the overall presentation.
 The CAC population is substantial at the MS64 grade but few have been approved at full gem.
 As usual, the Osprey Collection offers premium gold for clients including this lovely Indian.
 Housed in PCGS Gen 4.1 (2003-2004) holder with CAC approval.

 Gold G$5 1909D 1909-D